 In closing, this method may hold promise to eliminate Lyme disease.
 It has also been criticized, however.
 There are ethical and environmental considerations at play here.

-Most importantly, let’s not forget the hundreds of thousands of people living the debilitating effects of Lyme each day with no relief in sight.
-Furthermore, they deserve immediate relief.
+Most importantly, let’s not forget the hundreds of thousands of people living the debilitating effects of untreated Lyme each day with no relief in sight.
+They deserve diagnosis and proper treatment.
 We must keep moving towards finding a cure for Lyme disease.

 What have you read about altering genetics and Lyme disease?
 Do you think this is a good idea or not?
-Please share your comments below in the comment section.
-I love hearing from you and will reply as soon as possible.
+Share below!

 Finally, if you’d like to learn more about Lyme disease you might want to check out:

 - 16 Vital Facts About Lyme Disease: A National Epidemic

 - The Signs, Symptoms And Stages Of Lyme Disease